 10. Give yourself extra time

-Be prepared for drop-off to take longer than usual on the first day, and even throughout the first week, says Molitor.
+Be prepared for drop-off to take longer than usual on the first day of daycare, and even throughout the first week, says Molitor.
 If it’s possible to go into work a bit later the first few days or give yourself some extra time in the mornings, it may help the transition go more smoothly, since kids won’t feel the stress of being rushed.

 11. Make a plan with your child